NodeOS/NodeOS/asgard.md

 ## Review

 - asgard is simple, yet flexible.
-- asgard is focused on running tasks, and jobs.
+- asgard is focused on running tasks, and queues.
 - asgard should export a well-defined API, to allow multiple products interact with it.